The Coppage-Gordon School for Ministry

 After successful completion of both the Holy Scripture and Homiletics classes, Safeguarding training and a background check are required.
 Following completion of all requirements, the diocesan office will issue a preaching license.

-The 2022-23 school year will be a mixture of in-person at the St. Francis Retreat Center in DeWitt and online via Zoom.
-The cost to participate in both classes is $1,000 (or Bible only for $720).
+The 2024-25 school year will be a mixture of in-person at the St. Francis Retreat Center in DeWitt and online via Zoom.
+The cost to participate in both classes is $1,000 (or Bible only for $720, Homiletics only for $280 – successfully completing the Bible class is a prerequisite for taking the Homiletics class).
 During the weekend, participants interact with Academy students at meals, worship, and break times.
-Each Saturday follows the same pattern, with the Bible course taught from 9:30-3:30pm and Homiletics taught fr
+Each Saturday follows the same pattern, with the Bible course taught from 9:30-4:00pm and Homiletics taught frrom 7-9pm.
+Participation in the Homiletics class requires you to be present for Morning Prayer beginning at 9:15 and Evening Prayer from 4:00-4:45pm.

 Click here to download and complete the application to attend Preaching Classes.